SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > I GUESS NOT.

 *****
 <br><i>When we get to the bar, it is already swarming with activity.
 The Count had a while back declared a hiatus on the plays, citing issues with writers, which was kind of disingenuous because I'm pretty sure he wrote all of them.
-Maybe Long Winter wasn't one of his, but I could be completely sure.</i>
+Maybe Long Winter wasn't one of his, but I couldn't be completely sure.</i>

 <i>We made our way to the private chamber in which Straud entertained his more illustrious guests.
 It was a private viewing room with an excellent view of the stage.
 Unlike the other seats in the theatre, it was enclosed by walls and glass.
 I suspected it was enchanted somehow; from a seat in this room one would have no trouble hearing the performance, but I doubted the same permeability applied to outgoing sound.</i>